 What Happens If You Don’t Dispute the Debt in Time?

 You must dispute the debt within 30 days to avoid losing your right to challenge it.
-In this case, Niagara Restitution Service may legally assume the debt is valid and continue its collection efforts.
+If you don’t, this company may legally assume the debt is valid and continue its collection efforts.

-Responding to Niagara Restitution Service Debt Collection Harassment: Sample Letters and Legal Advice
+Responding to Niagara Restitution Service: Sample Letters and Legal Advice

-Additionally, suppose Niagara Restitution Service Debt Collection Harassment persists.
-In that case, you should demand they cease further contact in your letter.
+Additionally, if harassment persists, you should demand that they cease further contact in your letter.
 This is a “cease communication” letter, and once they receive it, they must stop contacting you except to inform you of legal actions they plan to take.

 Knowing When to Involve a Lawyer